 2. Bell Peppers

-The first thing you'll notice about the peppers is likely to be their vibrant color, which comes into play when selecting the right one.
-While orange and yellow peppers are their own distinct and often sweeter varieties, the green and red peppers are the same species—the red ones are just more mature.
-Of course, you can still eat the green ones and, in fact, if you're not planning to use the peppers right away, consider that the less ripe green ones actually last a few days longer on the shelf.
+The first thing you'll notice about bell peppers is their vibrant color, which comes into play when selecting the right one.
+Green, yellow, orange, and red peppers are the same species—the red ones are just most mature.
+Of course, you can still eat the green ones, and, in fact, if you're not planning to use the peppers right away, consider that the less ripe green ones actually last a few days longer on the shelf.
 No matter the color, look for firm, shiny, unblemished peppers with wrinkle-free skin.

-If you're a stickler for freshness (and you are since you're reading this article, after all) seek out beets with the greens still attached—leaves show age more quickly than the bulbous roots.
-Not all grocery stores leave the leaves on, however, so if you're dealing with just the beets themselves, avoid any surface nicks or bruises and go for firm beets that are heavy for their size.
+If you're a stickler for freshness (and you are, since you're reading this article), seek out beets with the greens still attached—leaves show age more quickly than the purplish roots.
+Not all grocery stores leave the leaves on, however, so if you're dealing with just the beets themselves, avoid ones with any surface nicks or bruises and go for firm beets that are heavy for their size.

-The best eggplants should feel heavy for their size, but not weigh over one and a half pounds.
+The best eggplants should feel heavy for their size and weigh less than 1.5 pounds.
 This is because the bigger an eggplant is, the more likely it is to taste bitter.
-In fact, smaller varieties like the Thai or Japanese eggplant will be even sweeter than the hulking purple ones you're used to.
+In fact, smaller varieties like the Thai or Japanese eggplant will be even sweeter than the big purple ones you're used to.
 In addition to being the right size, ripe eggplants will be firm, with shiny and taut skin.

 Bigger not meaning better applies to zucchini, too.
 The larger squashes will taste watery and flavorless, so don't go for anything bigger than an average flashlight.
 Yellow and even white zucchini can be just as ripe as green ones, as long as their skin is saturated and vibrant.
-If you're not planning on using it right away, look for ones with the stem still attached—the more stem that's left, the longer it'll keep.
+If you're not planning on using it right away, look for zucchini with the stem still attached—the more stem that's left, the longer it will keep.